Meet the Manawanui Team!

 Kelly Woolston - IF Coach - Waikato

-Kelly's particular passion is for those with disabilities with diverse and challenging needs.
-Kellys years have been spent working in community development within the disability, mental health, and people from refugee and ethnic backgrounds.
+I hold a Bachelor of Human Services and come to Manawanui with 18 years experience in the human service area.
+My particular passion is for those with disabilities who have diverse and challenging needs.
+My years have been spent working in community development within the disability, mental health, and with people from refugee and ethnic backgrounds.

-Kelly lives in the rural Waikato with her husband and three sons.
+I live in the rural Waikato with my husband and three sons.

 Deb Fererre - IF Coach - Wellington